As buildings push the sustainability envelope, longstanding regulations get a critical eye.

-Preliminary findings by the Vancouver, Wash.–based New Buildings Institute suggest that the number of verified or planned net-zero commercial structures in the U.S. — those that generate as much energy as they consume over the course of a year — has more than doubled within the past 18 months.
-Every geographic region is included, with a mix of buildings that is expanding beyond the nonprofit and educational sectors and attracting corporate sponsors such as PNC Bank, Chevron, Frito-Lay and Walgreens.
+Preliminary findings by the Vancouver, Wash.–based New Buildings Institute suggest that the number of verified or planned net-zero commercial structures in the U.S. I mean those that generate as much energy as they consume over the course of a year.
+These have more than doubled within the past 18 months.
+Every geographic region is included, with a mix of buildings.
+All that is expanding beyond the nonprofit and educational sectors and attracting corporate sponsors such as PNC Bank, Chevron, Frito-Lay and Walgreens.

 Make Way for Negawatts

-To date, regulatory reform efforts have focused largely on boosting the viability of energy-efficient buildings — an understandable goal given that commercial and residential structures account for nearly three-fourths of all electricity consumed in the U.S. Wringing extreme savings from a large building can require some deft maneuvering, however.
-Meeting the Bullitt Center’s energy self-sufficiency goals, for example, required higher ceilings and windows to let in more daylight, which covers about 90 percent of the building’s lighting needs.
+To date, regulatory reform efforts have focused largely on boosting the viability of energy-efficient buildings.
+It’s an understandable goal.
+Given that commercial and residential structures account for nearly three-fourths of all electricity consumed in the U.S. Wringing extreme savings from a large building can require some deft maneuvering.
+Meeting the Bullitt Center’s energy self-sufficiency goals, for example.
+They required higher ceilings and windows to let in more daylight.
+Now as a result this living building is covering about 90 percent of the building’s lighting needs.
 Developers calculated they would have to increase the overall height by 10 feet.
-The Bullitt Center won a height variance from the city under a pilot program inspired by the Living Building Challenge, but still had to fend off a zoning challenge from a neighboring apartment complex.
+The Bullitt Center won a height variance from the city.
+All under a pilot program inspired by the Living Building Challenge.
+However fending off a zoning challenge from a neighboring apartment complex.

-For the building’s rooftop photovoltaic array, which extends over the sidewalk like a mortarboard, the Seattle Department of Transportation initially invoked legislation designed for skyways when considering whether to permit encroachment onto a public right-of-way.
-Ultimately, however, it agreed to treat the array like an awning, easing the regulatory burden.
+The building’s rooftop photovoltaic array extends over the sidewalk like a mortarboard.
+So the Seattle Department of Transportation invoked legislation designed for skyways.
+Especially when considering whether to permit encroachment onto a public right-of-way.
+Ultimately, however, it agreed to treat the array like an awning.
+Thereby easing the regulatory burden.
 The building now leases air rights from the city, an agreement Hayes says has been essential given Seattle’s relatively limited sunlight for much of the year.
-“We could not power this building if we had to do it within the limits of the building itself,” he says.